Kitware/LidarView/README.md

 - Apply 3D transforms to pointclouds
 - Run SLAM to estimate the trajectory of the LiDAR in the scene and build a 3D map of the environment

+Many other features can be added using Plugins, some can be found on [this page](https://gitlab.kitware.com/LidarView/plugins).
+They enable for example to:
+- run Deep Learning models for object detection on your point cloud (see [this repo](https://gitlab.kitware.com/LidarView/plugins/lidarviewdeeplearningplugins))
+- read data from the PandaSet dataset (see [this repo](https://gitlab.kitware.com/LidarView/plugins/pandasetplugin))
+- more features to come

+Feel free to reach out at kitware@kitware.com for support or new features development.

 ![LidarView](Application/SoftwareInformation/LidarViewLayout.svg)

 # How to get